Berish-Organization/berish-linq/README.md

 ```
 ## `ofType`

-> Filters the elements of a LINQ based on a specified type.
+> Filters the elements of a LINQ based on a specified types.
+Can be using with the **selectFunc** to filtered elements from a sequence by mapped values.

 Syntax: `public  ofType<Type  extends  new (...args) =>  any, K>(type:  Type  |  Type[], selectFunc?:  CallbackType<T, K>):  LINQ<T>`
 Example: